Flowerowl/flowerowl.github.io/_posts/2013-09-16-%e3%80%90python%e3%80%91the-performance-impact-of-using-dict-instead-of-in-cpython-2-7.md

       </div>

       <p>
         So that eliminates one common case for calling <tt>dict()</tt>.
-Using the literal dictionary syntax feels more “pythonic” to me, so I try to just do it anyway.
+Using the literal dictionary syntax feels more "pythonic" to me, so I try to just do it anyway.
       </p>

       <p>